Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ```

 ## Logged out page

+#TODO: add this is an opinionated way of centralising the logout event

 See the FAQ for the difference between a logout page and a logged out page.